yuanbei/Nars-Wiki/Emotion-and-Internal-Experience.md

 There is an overall satisfaction value that measures the extent to which the existing goals have been satisfied, so it measures the system's appraisal of the overall situation.
 This value is updated after each working cycle by taking a weighted average of its previous value and a new value from the goal processed in the cycle (if there is one) weighted by the priority of the goal.
 In this way, this satisfaction value represents the appraisal of the system to the "recent" situation.

 This appraisal can be felt by the system itself.
 When the satisfaction is beyond the neutral zone (around 0.5, defined by a system parameter), a "feeling" operator is triggered to represent an event "<{SELF} --> [SATISFIED]>. :|:" as part of the system's internal experience, with the truth-value and priority-value determined by the satisfaction value.
-In this way, the appraisal enters the system consciousness, and is processed together with the system's other experienced events.
+In this way, the appraisal enters the system "consciousness," and is processed together with the system's other experienced events.
 Combined with other information, various feelings can be generated.

 Finally, the desire-value in statements will be extended to all concepts.
 While a statement's desire-value will still be mainly determined by its relations with the goals, for the other concepts their desire-values will be mainly determined by their relation to the overall satisfaction of the system, rather than about the achieving of individual goals.
 At the end of each working cycle, the desire-value of the fired concept is adjusted by the current satisfaction value (again using a weighted average).
 So, in the long run, the desire-value of a concept indicates the extent to which its firing is associated with positive emotions of the system, which provides a rough summary with the relation between the concept and the goals.